 This is a guest post written by Toni Nieuwhof.
 Toni and Carey Nieuwhof met in law school and have been married for three decades.
-Toni is the author of Before You Split: Find What You Really Want For The Future Of Your Marriage (available for pre-order).
+Toni is the author of Before You Split: Find What You Really Want For The Future Of Your Marriage.

 You probably have at least one marriage around you that’s imploding.

 In my divorce law practice, I remember meeting with clients who would tell me things like, “Her best friend calls her a warrior.
 It’s all there on her Facebook feed.
 All her friends, saying “you go, girl!” and “my divorce was the best decision I ever made”.”
 Or, “his family never liked me.
 They’re brainwashing him to leave me and find someone else.”

 The people whose marriages you’re trying to help are being swayed by close others around them who see divorce as a better way.